 Click or tap on the map below for a detailed view

-While a significant acreage of WASCO catchment areas fall within government forest reserves, large tracts of catchment areas fall outside protective reserve areas, thereby faced with the potential risk of degradation from human activities caried out within the ‘unprotected’ areas.
-Such activities include crop and livestock agriculture and associated soil erosion, application of excessive and/or harmful agro-chemicals, livestock discharges (liquid and solid), mining and quarrying, solid waste dumping, and degradation resulting from poorly planned residential and commercial development.
-The strategy of the government, mandated through the Forestry Department on the basis of the Forest, Soil and Water Conservation Act, follows two main approaches; (1) acquire lands that serve as catchment areas from the landowners and (2) work with landowners to otherwise encourage improved land management through good agriculture practices and sustainable land management so as to reduce land degradation and pollution upstream of water intakes.
+The strategy of the government, mandated through the Forestry Department on the basis of the Forest, Soil and Water Conservation Act, follows two main approaches; (1) acquire lands that serve as catchment areas from the landowners and (2) work with landowners to otherwise encourage improved land management through good agriculture practices and sustainable land / watershed management so as to reduce land degradation and pollution upstream of water intakes.

-How forests and landscapes are managed is therefore extremely important.
+How forests and landscapes are managed is therefore of extreme importance.
 Where forests are cleared and replaced by other vegetation, buildings, roads and other exposed surfaces without water and soil conservation measures, there is an immediate effect in terms of how water is ‘captured and retained’ and gradually cycle through our rivers.
 With loss of forests and poor land management, the rain that falls tends to run off much more rapidly, often carrying away vital soil that eventually washes out to the sea.
 Ultimate this means less water is retained by the vegetation and soil, that would otherwise be available for water supply.